-- Flexibility: Investors can choose the tenure of their FDs, ranging from a few months to several years, depending on their investment horizon and financial goals.
+- Flexibility: Investors can choose the tenure of their FDs, ranging from a few months to several years.
+This will depend on your investment horizon and financial goals.

 - Liquidity: FDs can be easily encashed before the maturity date, although there may be a penalty for premature withdrawal.

-- Diversification: FDs can be an effective way to diversify an investment portfolio as they offer an opportunity to earn a steady stream of income while minimizing risk.
+- Diversification: FDs can be an effective way to diversify an investment portfolio as they offer an opportunity to earn a steady stream of income while minimising risk.

-Investing in an FD is very simple you can either do it offline by visiting your nearest branch and submitting necessary documents or you can do it online from the comfort of your home.
+Investing in an FD is very simple you can either do it offline by visiting your nearest branch and submitting necessary document, or book an online FD from the comfort of your home.
 Investing online is extremely easy.
-With the right financier like Bajaj Finance, you can do it in under 10 minutes by just visiting the website, filling in essential details like initial deposit amount, tenure, complete KYC, and link account post that the money will be deducted and your account will be created.
+With the right financier like Bajaj Finance, you can do it in under 10 minutes.
+Visit the website, fill in essential details like initial deposit amount, tenure, complete KYC, and link account.
+Post that the money will be deducted and your account will be created.
 You can track all of this from just your phone anytime.

 The only thing that you need to take care of while investing in an FD are the interest rate and safety ratings.
-A higher interest rate might look lucrative but if the ratings accredited by CRISIL and ICRA (the top-most credit rating agencies in India) are poor then you might be at risk of default and untimely payments.
+A higher interest rate might look lucrative.
+However, if the ratings accredited by CRISIL and ICRA (the top-most credit rating agencies in India) are poor then you might be at risk of default and untimely payments.
 Bajaj Finance Fixed Deposits enjoy a [ICRA]AAA(Stable), indicating the highest level of safety and lowest investment risk.
-BFL FDs have also a rating of CRISIL AAA/ STABLE which is another reason to invest.
+BFL FDs have also a rating of CRISIL AAA/ STABLE, which is another reason to invest.